HBRS-SDP/pybullet_ros/README.md

 Done.
 The robot should now move in velocity or effort control mode with the desired speed/torque.

+## Using MoveIt
+- First run the following to install move_it in your system.
+The example given below is for ros noetic distro

+        sudo apt update
+        sudo apt upgrade
+        sudo apt install-noetic-moveit

 ## Visualize tf data and robot model in rviz

 A convenient configuration file is provided for the visualization of the example robot, run it with: